Framework OND

 The team stops debating symptoms and starts working on a concrete need.

-• Initial scope and prioritized backlog
+• Initial scope and priority list

 Business and technology teams share the same expectation around time, priority, and next delivery.

-• Core flows and UX/UI decisions
+• Core flows and experience and design decisions

 • Technical definitions and required integrations